 - offering wider context for stakeholders to explore common interest issues from multiple perspectives.

 - identifying policy- and decision-making bodies and explaining their roles

 - clarifying spatial contexts and the democratic representation that goes with them

 - providing a repository of research resources including key policy documents

-- publishing a guide to key people and organisations.
+- publishing guides to key people and organisations.

 Exeter Observer observes industry best-practice principles: